usualsuspect/yara_vt_mock/README.md

 ## Installation

+Fetch the repos:

 ```bash
 git clone https://github.com/VirusTotal/yara
 git clone https://github.com/usualsuspect/yara_vt_mock
 ```

-Then use the included script to integrate the module into the YARA repository:
+Then use the included script to integrate this module into the YARA repository:

 ```bash
 yara_vt_mock/integrate.sh /path/to/yara/repo